 From Apollonia, you can visit some of the island’s best beaches like Vathy Beach or the authentic fishing village of Faros.
+Which weirdly remind me of some of the best beaches in Rhode Island..
 Along the way, stop in the medieval town of Kastro which is about 3.5 km from Apollonia.
 The hike is mild but the views are spectacular along the way.

 Apollonia has the quintessential elements of a Greek island town.
 There are whitewashed buildings with blue window trim and shutters, stone streets and sweeping views of the sea.
 In Apollonia, you’ll find just enough nightlife to keep you entertained without drawing the constant crowds of Greece’s party islands.
 The tavernas, rooftop bars, and late-night restaurants are all you need for a fun night out in Apollonia.

 The gorgeous town is ideal for wandering around and getting lost in the winding streets.
 You’ll find boutiques, dessert shops, and even street performers along your stroll.

 For some of the best baklava in Greece, stop into Gerontopoulos Sweet Shop and be prepared for a treat!
 You should have no problem walking off your dessert and since the town is built on a hill you’ll get plenty of exercises navigating Apollonia.

 Chania is a charming coastal city situated in the northwestern part of the Greek island – Crete.
 The town which is the second largest on the island after Heraklion.
 A city famous for its picturesque historic Venetian harbour dating back to the 14th century.